Shahid Khaqan Abbasi: 1988–97

-Second, third and fourth term: 1990–99

 New parliamentary elections were called for 24 October 1990.
 Abbasi ran for a National Assembly seat as a candidate of IJI and was successfully re-elected from Constituency NA-36 (Rawalpindi-I).
 He received 80,305 votes against 54,011 votes for PPP candidate Raja Muhammad Anwar.
 Upon the victory of IJI in the 1990 national election, he was made Federal Parliamentary Secretary for Defence, a post he retained until the dissolution of the National Assembly in April 1993 with the dismissal of the Nawaz Sharif government by then President Ghulam Ishaq Khan.

 New snap elections were called for 6 October 1993.
 Abbasi ran for a National Assembly seat as a candidate of the Pakistan Muslim League (N) (PML-N) and was re-elected for the third time from Constituency NA-36 (Rawalpindi-I).
 He secured 76,596 votes against the PPP candidate, retired Colonel Habib Khan, who received 45,173 votes.
-As a Member of the National Assembly, he performed his duties as the Chairman of the Standing Committee of the National Assembly on Defence.
+As a Member of the National Assembly, he performed his duties as the chairman of the Standing Committee of the National Assembly on Defence.
 His tenure was terminated with the dissolution of the National Assembly in 1996 following the dismissal of the Benazir Bhutto government by President Farooq Leghari.